There are two sections to most DAS classes:

 * Students need at least 1 year of ballet training to begin lyrical training.

-* Enrollment in Lyrical classes is up to sole discretion of the teacher.
+* Enrollment in Lyrical classes is up to discretion of the teacher based on posture and alignment experience from ballet training.

 Adult Hip Hop – Christine Aaron-McEown